- Original Price

-How to Calculate the Discount?
+How to Calculate Discount Percentage (Step-by-Step)

 To calculate a discount manually, you’ll typically follow one of two formulas depending on the type of discount: